 When launching a community, it can be tempting to “wait and see” what kind of resources you need to dedicate to its management, but this data suggests that the answer is nearly always the same: to achieve success, you need to dedicate at least one team member to the community’s strategy and management.

 Want to learn more?
-We’ll dive even deeper in an exclusive webinar with our research partner, Leader Networks.
+Dive even deeper in an exclusive webinar with our research partner, Leader Networks.
+Watch the recording now.